manetu/temporal-benchmark/README.md

 # temporal-benchmark

 This project is a benchmarking tool to measure the latency and throughput of a [Temporal](https://temporal.io/) cluster.
-It focuses on a very narrow use case (workflow creation) but offers a flexible load, processing, and reporting, including:
+It focuses on a very narrow use case (workflow creation) but offers flexible load, processing, and reporting options, including:

 - Configurable request concurrency and total request count.
 - Independent worker parallelization - workers can scale independently from the benchmark client.